delaemit/Conventions/git/commit-conv.md

 * `fix` :bug: `:bug:` Commits, that fixes a bug
 * `refactor` :recycle: `:recycle:` Commits, that rewrite/restructure your code, however does not change any API behaviour
 * `perf` :zap: `:zap:` Commits that improve performance
-* `style` :lipstick: `:lipstick:` Commits, that do not affect the meaning (white-space, formatting, missing semi-colons, etc)
+* `style` :lipstick: `:lipstick:` Commits, that reformat code and do not affect the meaning (white-space, formatting, missing semi-colons, etc)
 * `test` :white_check_mark: `:white_check_mark:` Commits, that add missing tests or correcting existing tests
 * `docs` :memo: `:memo:` Commits, that affect documentation only
 * `build` :construction_worker: `:construction_worker:` Commits, that affect build components like build tool, ci pipeline, dependencies, project version, ...